 - - - - - - -

 Polaris Rising by Jessie Mihalik.
 All rights reserved.
-Coming early 2019 from Harper Voyager.
+Available February 5, 2019 from Harper Voyager.

 “Space opera at its best, intense and addictive, a story of honor, courage, betrayal, and love.
 Jessie Mihalik is an author to watch.”